 Regular TFSA vs. Self-Directed TFSA

-Most of us are familiar with a regular TFSA, where all the big banks, both brick-and-mortar and online, typically promote their savings accounts, GICs, and mutual fund options (if available).
-The problem with a regular TFSA is that you’re limited to your bank’s proprietary options, so if you bank with Tangerine, you’ll only get to choose from their savings account, GICs, and mutual funds.
+Most of us are familiar with a regular TFSA, where all the big banks, brick-and-mortar and online, typically promote their savings accounts, GICs, and mutual fund options (if available).
+The problem with a regular TFSA is that you’re limited to your bank’s proprietary options, so with some banks, you’ll only get to choose from their savings account, GICs, and mutual funds.

-On the other hand, you can open a self-directed TFSA at any bank or online brokerage, and get access to a wide array of options, including mutual funds, individual stocks, and ETFs from all types of issuers.
-Our favourite discount brokerage is Questrade, where you can purchase commission-free exchange-traded funds (ETFs) to build your own portfolio.
-For all the details of why it’s our top pick, read our full Questrade review.
+On the other hand, you can open a self-directed TFSA at any bank or online brokerage and get access to a wide array of options, including mutual funds, individual stocks, and ETFs from all types of issuers.

 The bottom line?
 With a self-directed TFSA, the sky is the limit in terms of the types of investments you can buy.